pankibaX/developer-friendly/interview-questions/Architectural-Questions.md

 #### **How to design low latency and scalable applications ?**
   - Scalability is the ability of application to deal with an increasing number of users concurrently.
 Consequently, a scalable web application is one that performs equally well with one or a thousand users and stands ups and downs of the traffic
   - Application framework plays an important role in application performance.
 Components of application like front end & Back End needs to be designed corrrectly.
+  - Things to consilder for low latency when you have microservices -
+    - **Individual Service Design Excellence** : Each microservice should adhere to the Single Responsibility Principle, exposing a clear and concise API to minimize inter-service dependencies and reduce latency.
+By following Domain-Driven Design (DDD), need to aligned services with core business domains, ensuring efficient communication, streamlined data flow, and maintainable boundaries between components
+    - **Efficient Communication Protocols** : Selecting the right communication protocol directly affects microservice performance.
+Binary protocols like gRPC or Protocol Buffers outperform text-based options by reducing payload size and serialization overhead, boosting speed and efficiency while saving bandwidth
+    - **Strategic Caching & Replication** : Reduce latency by implementing layered caching and data replication.
+Storing frequently accessed data at multiple layers of microservices, minimizes redundant calls, improving response times and reducing backend load.
+Balance caching carefully to avoid stale data and excessive memory usage.
+    - **Asynchronous Communication Paradigms** : Use async patterns like message queues and event-driven architectures to reduce latency.
+Decoupled services communicate without blocking, improving responsiveness and fault tolerance.
+This prevents cascading failures during peak loads or outages

   - Load Balancers for different nodes
   - Load testinig helps to locate and overcome weak areas of your application and guarantees the seamless performance
   - Infrastucture can help -